dta12/Moodify/README.md

 # Moodify
-## Reality is often dissapointing isn't it?
+## Reality is often disappointing isn't it?